Understanding the Difference: Responding vs. Reacting

 What is Responding?

 A child with autism, for instance, might encounter a scenario that could quickly overwhelm them.
-By applying responsive strategies rather than impulsive reactions, they can work through the challenge with a level of composure.
+By applying rather than impulsive reactions, they can work through the challenge with a level of composure.
 Such strategies include taking a moment to process the situation, recognizing their own feelings and the perspectives of others, and then choosing how to act in a way that aligns with their goals and well-being.

 This reflective process is akin to a garden that requires nurturing to flourish.
 It involves a blend of metacognitive strategies and reactive control processes to deal with immediate and anticipated regulatory challenges in accordance with personal goals and environmental demands.
 This delicate balance of proactive and reactive control mechanisms is a crucial aspect of developing self-regulatory abilities that enable adaptive engagement with the world.

 Embracing the unique strengths and addressing the unmet needs of children with autism is a shared responsibility.
-It's about creating a nurturing environment where the 'race' is fair, and every child has the support needed to participate meaningfully in all aspects of life, including school, home, and leisure activities.
+It's about creating a where the 'race' is fair, and every child has the support needed to participate meaningfully in all aspects of life, including school, home, and leisure activities.
 The commitment to equity and mental health for children with disabilities underscores the importance of such responsive strategies in fostering their growth and integration into the community.

 Autistic children, particularly those with concurrent emotional and behavioral issues, are at an increased risk of social exclusion.
-By empowering them with the tools of self-regulation and empathic understanding, we facilitate their active participation and enhance their mental health.
+By empowering them with the tools of and empathic understanding, we facilitate their active participation and enhance their mental health.
 This comprehensive approach not only supports the individual child but contributes to the collective well-being of families and communities.

 Characteristics of Responding